 - Working remotely.
 Six months ago, some of us worked from home occasionally.
 Now, many of us work from home all the time, often in spare rooms with our families around.
 We’re still working to make these arrangements more productive and supportive of our employees’ well-being.
 It’s been especially difficult when onboarding new employees, maintaining company culture, and motivating sales teams.

 - Economic uncertainty.
 The stock market has been performing well, but record numbers of people are unemployed or furloughed, businesses are closed, and no one knows when things will get back to normal.
-There’s been a thread of unease running through our conversations, and a lot of it is due to that uncertainty of not knowing what the future holds.
+There’s been a thread of unease running through our conversations, and a lot of it is due to the uncertainty of not knowing what the future holds.
 In fact, most people we talk to now think this is going to be around for a long time, and have moved into a sort of acceptance.
 We're going to have to deal with COVID uncertainty well into 2021, so what do we need to do now to work around that?

 - Racism.
 What can we write about racism that hasn’t been written more eloquently by someone else?
 Systemic racism is a huge problem, and we’re dealing with a reckoning around race in the United States right now.
 It impacts all of us, at work and at home.